Skip to main content

 Reload NGINX configurations

-Remember that to take effect you must reload the NGINX settings.
+Remember that for this configuration to take effect, you must reload the NGINX configuration.

 Reload: